Volume Two

 "It's alright, don't worry."

-The sight of the two being intimate at the Construction Completion Festival crossing her mind, Ilya could guess what the girl was thinking.
+The sight of the two being intimate at the Construction Completion Festival came to mind, and Ilya could guess what was in the girl's heart.

-Her beloved person would face the danger known as a monster.
-Rachelle, a non-combatant, could only imagine that danger as life-threatening.
+Her beloved would be facing the danger of monsters.
+Rachelle, a non-combatant, could only imagine that danger as life-threatening, so it was natural she'd be shaken.

 "I-Ilya…"